KauanRakoski/DOManager_jquery-copy/README.md

 ## What is domang purpose
 - Make development easier.
 - Simplify boring tasks.
-- Make hard stuff easy.

 ### Task list
 If you want to contribute, you can do anything you want if it is useful.
 Urgent tasks are:

 - [ ] State managing methods - toogle methods for example.
-- [ ] Create static and scroll animate methods.
+- [ ] Create static and dynamic animate methods.
 - [ ] Create a "design system" - a logical repo organization.

 ## How to Contribute
+If you have never done a pull request, I recommend checking out [first-contributions](https://github.com/firstcontributions/first-contributions);

 First, you need to fork the repository.
 Then, you can clone it to yout local machine:

 ```bash
 $ git clone https://github.com/your-username/DOMang
 ```
-After that, you can start working and, when everything is done, you can make a pull request.
+Create another branch and start working on it.
+After done, push it to your github repository and then create a pull request.